 U/FTP (Unshielded/Foiled Twisted Pair).
 This cable does not have an overall outer shield.
 It does have foil shields on each of the four pairs.
+Formerly called FTP.

 F/FTP (Foiled/Foiled Twisted Pair).
 This cable features an overall foil shield underneath the cable jacket.
 It has individual foil shields on each twisted pair.
 Formerly called S/FTP.
-CAT7 F/FTP cable is available.

 Sc/FTP and F/FTP cables offer the best protection from external noise and ANEXT.